-Copies a list of cores (or all cores) from one matrix file to another one memory\only (bool, Optional): Whether you want to keep the matrix copy in memory only.
+Copies a list of cores (or all cores) from one matrix file to another one output_name (str): Name of the new matrix file.
+If none is provided, returns a copy in memory only cores (list): List of the matrix cores to be copied names (list, Optional): List with the new names for the cores.
+Defaults to current names compress (bool, Optional): Whether you want to compress the matrix or not.
+Defaults to False.
+Not yet implemented memory_only (bool, Optional): Whether you want to keep the matrix copy in memory only.
 Defaults to True